atkak/XMMMFuture/README.md

 #XMMMFuture
-XMMMFuture is the Objective-C implementation of Future-Promise pattern.
-The Future object encapsulates the results of calculation in the future, and it makes possible to the composition of calculation.
+XMMMFuture is the Objective-C implementation of the Future - Promise pattern.
+The Future object encapsulates a result of calculation in the future, and it makes possible to a composition of calculation.

 ##Installation with CocoaPods
 Add XMMMFuture to your Podfile.

 ```
-pod 'XMMMFuture'
+pod 'XMMMFuture', '~> 0.1.0'
 ```

 ##Requirement